-For more information on student employment, please contact the SEHD HR and Payroll Coordinator (Kelley Patient).
+For more information on student employment, please contact the SEHD HR and Payroll Coordinator (sehdhr@ucdenver.edu).
 A complete Request to Hire form must be submitted to the SEHD HR and Payroll Coordinator PRIOR to any offer of employment or initiation of work.